 Sceptical for all seasons

 Hyper-connected.
-Good or bad, they spread behaviours, role model at a scale, set mountains on fire and multiply anything they get their hands on.
+Good or bad, they spread behaviours, role model at a scale, set mountains on fire and multiply anything they get their hands on

 Hyper-trusted.
-Multiple reasons, it does not matter which ones.
+Multiple reasons, it does not matter which ones

 Neither list is good or bad, they are two categorizations of people.
-Whilst the A list refers to the visible and formal, and it’s crucial as governance and overall performance management, the B list has the potential to make or brake anything.
+Whilst the A list refers to the visible and formal, and it’s crucial as governance and overall performance management, the B list has the potential to make or break anything.

 Entire cultures are shaped by the B list whilst the A list watches the show almost hopelessly.
 An entire HR/OD/culture shaping/company building platform could be set up exclusively on the B list.
 There are tools and processes and systems to deal with the less powerful A list, but we treat the B list as an Amusement Park.